pinax/pinax-documents/README.md

 #### document_create

 Validates form input to create a new Document.
 Optionally adds document to a specified Folder.
-Specify a folder by adding `?f=5` URL kwarg, where `5` is the PK of the desired Folder.
+Specify a folder by adding `?f=5` URL kwarg to the GET request, where `5` is the PK of the desired Folder.
-Redirects to Document index view.
+Redirects to the document index view.

 URL: `pinax_documents:document_create`